Jerome Frank: Federal judicial service

 Frank was nominated by President Franklin D. Roosevelt on February 13, 1941, to a seat on the United States Court of Appeals for the Second Circuit vacated by Judge Robert P. Patterson.
 He was confirmed by the United States Senate on March 20, 1941, and received his commission on March 27, 1941.
 His service terminated on January 13, 1957, due to his death.

 Judicial philosophy

 Frank was considered a highly competent judge, often taking what was perceived as the more liberal position on civil liberties issues.
 In addition to his reputation for expertise on civil liberties matters, he was also considered to be "an outstanding judge in the fields of procedure, finance, [and] criminal law".
 For a time, he was sharply and vocally at odds with a colleague on the bench, Charles Edward Clark, "over a whole range of common law precepts".
+In a tribute when Frank died, Clark referred to these disagreements as "glorious battles" and called Frank "a gladiator of unusual power and adroitness," who "never seemed to harbor permanent spite of any form whatsoever."

 Frank's scholarly tendency bled over into his judicial opinions, some of which were notoriously lengthy.
 One anecdote relayed about this aspect of Frank's work tells of a law clerk who had objected to the length of one of Frank's opinions.
 According to the story: